-Also, Macao beach along with beaches a Uvero Alto are other excellent options if you want sargassum-free beaches.
+Also, Macao beach and Uvero Alto beaches are other excellent options if you want sargassum-free beaches.
 You won’t have to worry about sargassum if you visit these places at any time of year.

 On the Dominican Republic’s northern coast, sargassum is almost non-existent.
 As a result, popular beach destinations on the Dominican Republic’s northern coast, such as Puerto Plata, are also excellent options for a sargassum-free beach vacation.